 Weather is an aspect of nature that is essential for the construction of the place of the home.
-As I have shown through work with my colleague Carol Morris on amateur weather enthusiasts, the domestic space, including indoor and garden spaces, plays a key role in the constitution of production and circulation of knowledge about weather, challenging the idea that processes of understanding and making sense of the weather are confined to other, non-domestic expert sites such as the laboratory, meteorological office, university or field.68 The home, and the domestic space more broadly understood, has long been central to weather observation and recording, and by extension the production of “home-made” weather knowledge.69 Through observation and recording of the weather from the home, whether in diaries, notebooks or formal meteorological registers, and whether the weather account represents the purpose of the document or is more incidental to its overall content, weather has effectively been brought into the home, blurring the boundaries between the house walls and the outside, nonhuman world.
-In Kaika’s terms, weather becomes a hybrid entity or “quasi object” in that it is material and real but also socially mediated, constructed and reported within the place of the home.70 The home becomes a weather place in this way.
+As I have shown through work with my colleague Carol Morris on amateur weather enthusiasts, the domestic space, including indoor and garden spaces, plays a key role in the constitution of production and circulation of knowledge about weather, challenging the idea that processes of understanding and making sense of the weather are confined to other, nondomestic expert sites such as the laboratory, meteorological office, university, or field.68 The home, and the domestic space more broadly understood, has long been central to weather observation and recording, and by extension the production of “home-made” weather knowledge.69 Through observation and recording of the weather from the home, whether in diaries, notebooks, or formal meteorological registers, and whether the weather account represents the purpose of the document or is more incidental to its overall content, weather has effectively been brought into the home, blurring the boundaries between the house walls and the outside, nonhuman world.
+In Kaika’s terms, weather becomes a hybrid entity or “quasi object” in that it is material and real but also socially mediated, constructed, and reported within the place of the home.70 The home becomes a weather place in this way.

-The manifestations of extreme weather breaking through into the home and/or disrupting home life, also contribute “mutations to idealized versions of home which emerge from sudden, gradual or routine exigencies of daily life.”71 Studies of the home have to date paid very limited attention to what Power has referred to as “nature times,” the “diurnal and nocturnal rhythms, seasonal cycles and processes” of nature, linked to weather, that might influence every-day, routine or seasonal practices within the home.72 Historical documents of the kind drawn upon in my weather history work reveal that weather has most certainly played a key part in influencing the nature and timing of particular home-making practices, such as food preparation, storage and the lighting of hearth fires—practices as proxies for changing seasons perhaps.
-But in a physical sense, weather can seriously disrupt, confine to or exclude from the home.
-What does being removed from home place by the weather or confined to the home place do to that place and how is the home place made and remade through weather?
-What happens to the home when it its boundaries are broken?
+The manifestations of extreme weather breaking through into the home and/or disrupting home life also contribute “mutations to idealized versions of home which emerge from sudden, gradual or routine exigencies of daily life.”71 Studies of the home have to date paid very limited attention to what Power has referred to as “nature times,” the “diurnal and nocturnal rhythms, seasonal cycles and processes” of nature, linked to weather, that might influence everyday, routine, or seasonal practices within the home.72 Historical documents of the kind drawn on in my weather history work reveal that weather has most certainly played a key part in influencing the nature and timing of particular homemaking practices, such as food preparation, storage, and the lighting of hearth fires—practices as proxies for changing seasons, perhaps.
+But in a physical sense, weather can seriously disrupt, confine to, or exclude from the home.
+What does being removed from or confined to the home place by the weather do to that place, and how is the home place made and remade through weather?
+What happens to the home when its boundaries are broken?
 What happens when the home becomes a weathered place?

-There are many examples of dramatic “large scale disruptions to home via the indiscriminate wrath of natural disasters” linked to extreme and unusual weather events.73 Some particularly dramatic events destroyed houses completely while other events either forced people to remain in or out of their home space.
-It was a flood in Derby on Tuesday 9th Dec 1740, for instance, that “confined” people “to the upper rooms of their houses and many of them were in great terror fearing they and their little tenements would have been swept away by the Torrent of Water” from the River Derwent.74 In contrast, it was the extraordinary display of lightning which affected the residents of Oswestry, Shropshire on 6th June 1778, when at 9.30 pm:
+There are many examples of dramatic “large scale disruptions to home via the indiscriminate wrath of natural disasters” linked to extreme and unusual weather events.73 Some particularly dramatic events destroyed houses completely, while other events forced people to remain either in or out of their home space.
+A flood in Derby on Tuesday, 9 December 1740, for instance, “confined” people “to the upper rooms of their houses and many of them were in great terror fearing they and their little tenements would have been swept away by the Torrent of Water” from the river Derwent.74 In contrast, it was the extraordinary display of lightning that affected the residents of Oswestry, Shropshire, on 6 June 1778, when at 9:30 p.m.